 The Design Standards, Index Nos.
-17743 and 17745 include foundations for standard Mast Arm Assemblies, and Index 17746 includes foundations for standard Monotube Signal Structure assemblies.
+17743 and 17745 include foundations for standard Mast Arm Assemblies.
 Unique site circumstances may require the foundation variables to be modified from the foundations shown.
-If special designs are required, the Geotechnical Engineer shall provide the soil information to be used by the District Structures Design Engineer during the design phase of the project.
+If custom designs are required, the Geotechnical Engineer shall provide the soil information to be used by the District Structures Design Engineer during the design phase of the project.

-The foundation design and drawings where special foundations are required for locations where standard Mast Arm Assemblies and Standard Monotube Signal Structures are used and for overhead sign structures, high mast light poles, and traffic signal strain poles shall be the responsibility of the Structures Engineer of Record (EOR).
+The foundation design and drawings where special foundations are required for locations where standard Mast Arm Assemblies are used and for overhead sign structures, high mast light poles, and traffic signal strain poles shall be the responsibility of the Structures Engineer of Record (EOR).
 The Geotechnical Engineer shall provide the EOR the following soils information (this information may be derived from the borings of other nearby structures or from roadway borings):

-- Soil Type
+- 1. Soil Type

 - 2. Effective Unit Weight of the Soil

 - 3. Seasonal High Water Table Elevation

 - 4. Effective Friction Angle of the Soil (if applicable)

 - 5. Cohesion Value (if applicable)

 - 6. Allowable Bearing Capacity (if applicable)